SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``objc`` attribute tells the compiler
     that a declaration is available to use in Objective-C code.

+    Classes marked with the ``objc`` attribute
+    must inherit from a class defined in Objective-C.
-    If you apply the ``objc`` attribute to a class or protocol, it's implicitly applied to the members of that class or protocol.
+    If you apply the ``objc`` attribute to a class or protocol, it's implicitly applied to the Objective-C compatible members of that class or protocol.
-    The compiler also implicitly adds the ``objc`` attribute to a class that inherits from another class marked with the ``objc`` attribute.
+    The compiler also implicitly adds the ``objc`` attribute to a class that inherits from another class marked with the ``objc`` attribute or a class defined in Objective-C.
     Protocols marked with the ``objc`` attribute can't inherit from protocols that aren't.